MY CREATIVE SOUL HAS

 FINALLY FOUND ITS CALLING.

-Teaching is also why I did NOT do a bootcamp - they just couldn't go deep enough by a long shot, so I took my learning into my own hands and sought out feedback from mentors to get a better UX education.
+Teaching is also why I did NOT do a bootcamp - they just couldn't go deep enough by a long shot, so I took my learning into my own hands and sought out personalized feedback from mentors to get a better UX education.

 I've always been a designer and a problem solver regardless of my career title, teaching myself Photoshop for a custom invitation business, coding basic HTML & CSS to customize my WordPress teacher website, painting abstract watercolors, and finding every possible way to DIY anything I spotted on Pinterest to a whole other level.